Caring for our earth is not a hippy thing, it’s a human thing.

 You’re probably not going to jump from your ship of life and dive right into pure living but you can adapt little changes each week and slowly submerge into a more healthy lifestyle.
 Now is the time to take action by leading by example with your simple daily actions.

-1. Eat a whole food, primarily plant-based diet.
-Eat more veggies, fruits, grains, nuts, and fewer animal products.
+1. Eat a whole food, unprocessed primarily local diet.
+Eat more veggies, fruits, grains, nuts and less industrial meat and animal products.

 2. Start riding a bike, walking, and using public transportation.
 Stop driving.